 4. Horse Chestnut Extract

 Horse chestnut extract is another supplement known for its potential benefits in managing hemorrhoids.
 It contains a chemical called aescin, which has anti-inflammatory properties.
 Also, this extract can help reduce swelling and discomfort.
-Consult a healthcare provider for the appropriate dosage and guidance, like other supplements.

 Supplements and nutritional approaches can be valuable for your strategy for managing hemorrhoids.
 Consult a doctor before starting any new supplements or a diet modification.
 Remember that a holistic approach, including dietary changes, can provide the best outcomes in managing hemorrhoids.